Indian Shaker Church

 The Indian Shaker Church is a Christian denomination founded in 1881 by Squaxin shaman John Slocum and his wife Mary Slocum in Washington state.
-The Indian Shaker Church is a unique blend of Indigenous, Catholic, and Protestant beliefs and practices.
+The Indian Shaker Church is a unique blend of Native, Catholic, and Protestant beliefs and practices.

 The Indian Shakers are unrelated to the Shakers (United Society of Believers) and are not to be confused with the Native American Church.

 History and practices

 As tradition tells, Slocum (Squ-sacht-um) had died from sickness in 1881 when he revived during his wake reporting a visit to heaven, where he was told by an angel that, "you've been a pretty bad Indian", and where he received instructions to start a new religion.
 When Slocum became ill again several months later, his wife, Mary, began to shake and tremble uncontrollably in prayer.
 Soon afterward, Slocum recovered, and his healing was attributed to Mary's convulsions.
 The religion is thus named for the shaking of members during religious congregations.
 The shaking is reported to have healing powers.

 The story is told that Mary had sent for a casket.
 John was dead.
 The casket was brought by canoe, down the river.
 The casket was just coming around the bend in the river when John revived, and told the people he had met Jesus and what they were to do.

 The first church was built at Mud Bay outside Olympia, Washington near the homes of church co-founders and brothers Mud Bay Louie and Mud Bay Sam.

 Indian Shakers originally rejected the Bible and all other written scriptures, and instead relied on direct communication between God and the individual.
 Such Shakers believe that the experience of the Gospel does not require a book, but rather is encoded in the mind and soul in accordance with the will of God.
 The religion began to be practiced by many unrelated peoples along the Northwest Coast of North America, such as the Klallam, Quinault, Lower Chehalis, Yakama, Hoh, Quileute, Wiyot, Yurok, and Hupa, among others.